chombo-discharge/chombo-discharge/Exec/Examples/CdrPlasma/DeterministicAir/README.md

 * 2D input: positive2d.inputs and negative2d.inputs
 * 3D input: positive3d.inputs and negative3d.inputs

+This model uses a drift-diffusion for the electrons and ions, and an Eddington approximation (or strictly speaking a Helmholtz reconstruction) for the photons.
-For an explanation to the parameters in the chemistry file, see the [chombo-discharge documentation](https://chombo-discharge.github.io/chombo-discharge/Applications/CdrPlasmaModel.html#json-interface).
+For a further explanation to the parameters in the chemistry file, see the [chombo-discharge documentation](https://chombo-discharge.github.io/chombo-discharge/Applications/CdrPlasmaModel.html#json-interface).

 # Compilation